aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/calculationoptions/_index.md

 ```

-For the description of this property, please see [getCalculationMonitor()](../../com.aspose.cells/calculationoptions\#getCalculationMonitor--)
+The monitor for user to track the progress of formula calculation.

 **Parameters:**
 | Parameter | Type | Description |